 If you’re looking for a royal fortress straight from the Middle Ages, you need to visit Caernarfon Castle, on the banks of the River Seiont.
 Considering its grand scale and architectural drama, it might very well be the most intimidating structure in Wales.

 King Edward I was not messing around when he hired master military architect James of St. George to build the castle, the walled town and the quay.
-The project took a whooping 47 years to complete and they did a great job — it’s still standing today, after all.
+The project took a whopping 47 years to complete and they did a great job — it’s still standing today, after all.

 When you visit, make sure to explore the Eagle Tower at the western end of the castle.
 It’s the grandest of all the castle’s towers, has three turrets and boasts walls that are 18 feet thick.
 No wonder this was where the royals of days gone by would feel secure bedding down for an evening.